 Yes.
 On the whole, CCL will pay dividends on a quarterly basis.
 This, it is hoped and presumed, will continue.
 However, as COVID-19 remains such an unknown entity, this is, of course, pure guesswork.

 Do Carnival shareholders get cruise discounts?

 This is likely to be a question many prospective shareholders ask, and for good reason.
 There are many benefits in trading in CCL or CUK.
 Specifically, owning shares with the brand will grant you a certain amount of credit to use on board cruise liners.
-Specifically, it’s stated that you will receive $250 (equivalent) to use on board Carnival ships for every 100 shares you possess.
+Specifically, it’s stated that you will receive up to a maximum of $250 (equivalent) to use on board Carnival ships for every 100 shares you possess.

 Therefore, if you are likely to take an active interest in cruise holidays post-lockdown, investing and investigating stock with the company is likely to work out well for you.
 Of course, as stated, recent bond offerings brought even more shareholder perks to the table, though at the expense of many assets and their general protection.